A Few Comments on Classical Electrodynamics: 4.2 Comments on Hydrodynamics

 \ba {\partial{\vec{\Omega}}\over{\partial t}} + {{\vec{\nabla}} \times ({\vec{\Omega}} \times {\vec{v}})} - {{\vec{\Omega}}({\vec{\nabla}}.{\vec{v}})} + {{\vec{v}} \times {{\vec{\nabla}}({\vec{\nabla}}.\vec{v})}} = {{\eta \over \rho}({{\nabla}^2}{\vec{\Omega}})} {~~~~~~~~~~~~~} & {~} & \nonumber\\ - {{({{\vec{\nabla}}p}) \times ({{\vec{\nabla}}\rho})} \over {{\rho}^2}} - {{[{{\vec{\nabla}}{(\rho\phi)}] \times ({{\vec{\nabla}}\rho})} \over {{\rho}^2}}} + {{{\eta}({{{\nabla}^2}{\vec v}}) \times ({{\vec{\nabla}}\rho})} \over {{\rho}^2}} + {{\eta + {\eta}'}\over {{\rho}^2}} {{\vec{\nabla}({\vec{\nabla}}.{\vec{v}})} \times ({{\vec{\nabla}}\rho})} \ea

-We can obtain an equation similar to eqn.(41.17) [25] describing the motion of a viscous fluid past a cylinder provided we can neglect the terms involving ${{\vec{\nabla}}\rho}$ and it is given by:
+We can obtain an equation similar to Eq.(41.17) [16] describing the motion of a viscous fluid past a cylinder provided we can neglect the terms involving ${{\vec{\nabla}}\rho}$ and it is given by:

 \be {\partial{\vec{\Omega}}\over{\partial t}} + {{\vec{\nabla}} \times ({\vec{\Omega}} \times {\vec{v}})} - {{\vec{\Omega}}({\vec{\nabla}}.{\vec{v}})} + {{\vec{v}} \times {{\vec{\nabla}}({\vec{\nabla}}.\vec{v})}} = {{\eta \over \rho}({{\nabla}^2}{\vec{\Omega}})} \ee